harshasbhat/harshasbhat.github.io/pages/about.md

 	<a href="http://www.ipgp.fr">Institut de Physique du Globe de Paris (IPGP)</a> until Apr.
 2016.
 I have been awarded
 	the <a href="http://www.academie-sciences.fr/fr/Laureats/laureat-2018-du-prix-michel-gouilloud-schlumberger-harsha-suresh-bhat.html">Prix Michel Gouilloud Schlumberger</a> from the <a href="http://www.academie-sciences.fr/fr/">Academié des Sciences</a>.
 	You can watch the ceremony <a href="https://www.youtube.com/watch?v=OVaenZ39o_c&amp;t=2s&amp;frags=pl%2Cwn">here.</a> I was recently awarded an
-	<a href="https://cordis.europa.eu/project/id/865411">European Research Council Consolidator Grant</a> for the amount of 2.0M€.
+	<a href="https://cordis.europa.eu/project/id/865411">European Research Council Consolidator Grant</a> for the amount of 2.0M€ for my project <a href="https://persismo.netlify.app">PERSISMO</a>.
 	</p>
 	</div>